um-grex/grex-docs/content/english/specific-soft/gromacs.md

 />}}
 {{< /collapsible >}}

-Assuming the script above is saved as __run-espresso.sh__, it can be submitted with:
+Assuming the script above is saved as __run-gromacs.sh__, it can be submitted with:

 {{< highlight bash >}}
 sbatch run-gromacs.sh
 {{< /highlight >}}

-For more information, visit the page [running jobs on Grex](running-jobs)
+For more information about job submission, visit the page [running jobs on Grex](running-jobs)

 ## Related links